quantumomics/Beauty/README.md

 # Beauty
 > Noun

-Beauty is a combination of qualities, such as shape, colour, or form, that pleases the aesthetic senses, especially the sight.
+<i>Beauty is a combination of qualities, such as shape, colour, or form, that pleases the aesthetic senses, especially the sight</i>.

-Kumar Beauty Theorem, Corollary, Lemma and Proof.
+<b>Kumar(Ψ)</b> Theorem, Corollary, Lemma and Proof.

 ¶ Theorem: